RDA-MOMSI/Dashboard/src/glossary/Not-Applicable.md

-term:: Not Applicable (N/A)
+term: Not Applicable

-definition:: Selections are out of scope or do not apply (definition source: MOMSI WG). identifier:: N/A topic:: Planning, Collecting, Processing, Analyzing, Preserving, Sharing, Reusing related:: Research Data Lifecycle
+definition: Selections do not apply (N/A) or are out of scope **(definition source: MOMSI WG)**.

+identifier: ungrounded

+topic: Curation Criteria Selections

+related: Research Data Lifecycle